LouisPaul2000/LouisPaul2000/README.md

 ### Hello visitors 👋

 Welcome!
 I'm Ishan, dedicated to exploring the intersection of Human-Centric Computing, Quantum Computing, and AI.
-With a strong foundation from the University of Florida and Jaypee University, my journey is marked by a quest to blend technology with human experiences.
+With a foundation in advancing scientific technology, my journey is marked by a quest to blend technology with human experiences.

 ## Academic and Research Interests
 - 🎓 Engaged in comprehending the complexities of AI and its counterpart quantum applications.